How to buy Worley (WOR) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Worley Limited is an oil & gas equipment & services business based in Australia.
-Worley shares (WOR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Worley has a trailing 12-month revenue of around $9.5 billion.
+Worley is an oil & gas equipment & services business based in Australia.
+Worley shares (WOR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Worley has a trailing 12-month revenue of around $9.3 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Worley

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.